Centennial-Informatics/cint-live/backend/README.md

-## CCC Live Server Backend
+## Live Server Backend

-Backend server/api for CCC Live Server.
+Backend server/api for Live Server.

 ### Backend Development setup

 App runs as a standard REST api.
-Everything is saved in memory, but a Firebase DB can be connected to backup and persist data between builds.
+A SQLite database is used to store user, team, and submission information.
+Contest information pulled from Codeforces is kept in memory.

 #### Using Go (Dev build)
 1. **Dependencies**